-- John Teel’s recommendation to hire a different engineer or consulting firm to perform a design review will help you avoid many of these problems.
+- John Teel’s recommendation to hire a different engineer or consulting firm to perform a design review (or join the Hardware Academy for design feedback) will help you avoid many of these problems.
 Most established companies have a formal and rigorous design review process for this reason.

 - Test your assumptions with customers early and often.
 Invite customers to meet the whole team, talk about their problems and critique your solution.